bkille/BitLib/README.md

 For more details, see the [benchmarking section](https://github.com/bkille/BitLib#performance-benchmarks).

 # Installation
-BitLib is a header-only libarary, however it does rely on the simdpp library in `ext/` for simd operations.
+BitLib is a header-only libarary.
 Currently, the BitLib library requires at least `-std=c++17`.

 ## Cmake